Use of copula to model within-study association in bivariate meta-analysis of binomial data at the aggregate level a Bayesian approach and application to surrogate endpoint evaluation: Methods

 The main difference between this method and the BRMA model is the within-study level (\ref{eq:3}).
-Here, we model the within-study variability using exact likelihood approach based on the binomial distribution avoiding to make the restrictive assumption of normality.
-This approach does not to require continuity corrections, however, the model ignores the within-study association.
-This is very restrictive as the number of events in each arm on the first and the second outcomes are obtained from the same patients and hence are expected to be correlated.
+BRMA-IB models the within-study variability using the exact likelihood approach based on the binomial distribution avoiding to make the restrictive assumption of normality.
+This approach does not require continuity corrections, however, the model ignores the within-study association which is restrictive as within each study the treatment effects on the two outcomes are measured on the same individuals and hence are correlated.
+As discussed above, when modeling aggregate data obtained from correlated binary outcomes, two sources of association exist; one at the individual level and one at the study level, and BRMA-IB model accounts only for the latter.